-Inpatient Diagnosis All SNP Member Count Visit Count Top Comorbidity for DX Member Count Visit Count

-PNEUMONIA UNSPECIFIED

-SEPSIS UNSPECIFIED ORGANISM 1,231 1,073 ORGANISM 172 139

-ACUTE KIDNEY FAILURE

-UNSPECIFIED 442 373 UTI SITE NOT SPECIFIED 31 31

-ACUTE CHRONIC RESP FAIL

-COPD WITH ACUTE EXACERBATION 391 333 W/HYPOXIA 39 32

-HTN HRT CKD W/HF STAGE 1-4/UNS ACUTE CHRON SYSTOLIC

-CKD 426 406 HEART FAILURE 90 89

-ACUTE RESPIRATORY FAIL

-HTN HEART DISEASE W/HEART FAIL 361 325 W/HYPOXIA 36 35

-PNEUMONIA UNSPECIFIED ACUTE RESPIRATORY FAIL

-ORGANISM 375 308 W/HYPOXIA 36 31

-NON-ST ELEVATION MYOCARDIAL ACUTE CHRON SYSTOLIC

-INFARCT 313 277 HEART FAILURE 23 20

-UTI SITE NOT SPECIFIED 263 203 METABOLIC ENCEPHALOPATHY 28 23

-HEMIPL UNS AFFECT LT

-CEREBRAL INFARCTION UNSPECIFIED 194 172 NONDOM SIDE 23 18
+Inpatient Diagnosis All SNP Member Count Visit Count Top Comorbidity for DX Member Count Visit Count PNEUMONIA UNSPECIFIED SEPSIS UNSPECIFIED ORGANISM 1,231 1,073 ORGANISM 172 139 ACUTE KIDNEY FAILURE UNSPECIFIED 442 373 UTI SITE NOT SPECIFIED 31 31 ACUTE CHRONIC RESP FAIL COPD WITH ACUTE EXACERBATION 391 333 W/HYPOXIA 39 32 HTN HRT CKD W/HF STAGE 1-4/UNS ACUTE CHRON SYSTOLIC CKD 426 406 HEART FAILURE 90 89 ACUTE RESPIRATORY FAIL HTN HEART DISEASE W/HEART FAIL 361 325 W/HYPOXIA 36 35 PNEUMONIA UNSPECIFIED ACUTE RESPIRATORY FAIL ORGANISM 375 308 W/HYPOXIA 36 31 NON-ST ELEVATION MYOCARDIAL ACUTE CHRON SYSTOLIC INFARCT 313 277 HEART FAILURE 23 20 UTI SITE NOT SPECIFIED 263 203 METABOLIC ENCEPHALOPATHY 28 23 HEMIPL UNS AFFECT LT CEREBRAL INFARCTION UNSPECIFIED 194 172 NONDOM SIDE 23 18

-ACUTE CHRONIC RESP FAIL COPD WITH ACUTE

-W/HYPOXIA 136 118 EXACERBATION 18 15
+ACUTE CHRONIC RESP FAIL COPD WITH ACUTE W/HYPOXIA 136 118 EXACERBATION 18 15

-In addition to the information above, we have data from our existing C-SNP plan on the volume of members in the service area in Arizona that have some of our targeted chronic conditions.
-A high volume of our membership in Arizona have diabetes (32%).
-The volume of other comorbidities, CHF -4%; COPD-4%; and ESRD -0.4%, add another layer of complexity to those that have multiple chronic conditions or comorbidities.
 In addition to this data from claims, the aggregate condition count was also evaluated to provide information on the most prevalent conditions our SNP members' experience.
 By reviewing information from multiple data sources and comparing to local or national Medicare beneficiary information we find similar results.
 We use the condition information to verify our programs are targeting the most frequent conditions.

-Additional review of aggregate condition category (ACC) includes a count of the multiple conditions experienced by the membership rolled up into categories.
 We reviewed all of our Texas Medicare membership and our D-SNP membership to obtain a clinical picture of the population.
-Based on the high incidence of Heart Disease, or cardiovascular, Respiratory and chronic lung conditions and diabetes, we are would expect many of this population may qualify for our new C-SNP programs for these conditions.
+Based on the high incidence of Heart Disease, or cardiovascular, Respiratory and chronic lung conditions and Diabetes, we are would expect many of this population may qualify for our new C-SNP programs for these conditions.
+In the overall Medicare population in our Texas Market we see the following when evaluating the top condition prevalence: nutritional and metabolic, cardiovascular, musculoskeletal and connective tissue, gastrointestinal and diabetes.
 For all of our D-SNP members, cardiovascular conditions continue to be the highest category followed by nutritional and metabolic, muscular and connective tissue, gastrointestinal, and diabetes.
 Psychiatric conditions are not in the top 5, but is represented in the top 10 for all D-SNP members.